Iraqi activist shot dead in tense southern city of Basra

-BAGHDAD (AP) — A police official says masked gunmen have shot dead a human rights activist and mother of four outside a supermarket in the southern city of Basra.
+BAGHDAD (AP) — Masked gunmen shot dead a human rights activist and mother of four outside a supermarket in Basra on Tuesday, a brazen afternoon assassination that threatens to worsen tensions in the southern city wracked by violent protests.

-The official says Soad al-Ali, who has been involved in organizing protests demanding better services in the city, was killed Tuesday by gunmen who fled the scene after shooting at her and her husband in their car.
-Al-Ali was killed on the spot while her husband was wounded and was being treated in a hospital.
+A police official said Soad al-Ali, who has been involved in organizing protests demanding better services in the city, was killed instantly by the gunmen who fled the scene after shooting at her and her husband as they were getting in their car.
+Al-Ali, 46, was killed on the spot while her husband was wounded and was being treated in a hospital.

-The assassination — the first such incident since protests erupted this summer — occurred in the Abbasiya district in the center of Basra.
+The official spoke on condition of anonymity because he was not authorized to give official statements.

-It came as protests resumed Tuesday following a two-week hiatus.
-Protesters are demanding basic services and the release of those detained in previous demonstrations.
+The assassination, which occurred on a street in the Abbasiya district in the center of Basra, is the first such incident since protests erupted this summer.
+Angry Basra residents have repeatedly taken to the streets in recent weeks to protest failing government services, including water contamination that sent tens of thousands to hospitals.

 Most Read Nation & World Stories